JVGH1001/Portfolio/ReadMe.txt

 The first three folders also have ReadMe files giving a short description of each project.
+If there are any requests like screenshots or a project exported into a .exe please let me know!
 Most notable / complex

 Java